smatsushima1/far_api/README.md

 ### 4.3 Potentially costly
 Having an API with constant data calls could potentially be more costly than just having html sitting on a website.
 The traditional website design that isn't like a web app is tried and true and more than likely isn't generating heavy costs.
 An AWS account that gets charged by the click could rack up many expenses.

+### 4.4 Lack of other users
+This goes with 4.3 above, but if the sole purpose of this API is to provide a more dynamic FAR, then it may not be as useful as we can imagine.
+What would be great is if there were many sources of information pulling the API to get text.
+Perhaps the contracting systems can pull this information to apply clauses, but there is no guarantee that this will even be a possibility among them.